-Selenium being a browser Automation framework whereas JMeter is an open source Java application used for analyzing the performance of web applications.
-Both JMeter and Selenium are tools that simplify the testing process, easy to learn and well documented, released through open source Apache License.
+Selenium is a browser Automation framework, whereas JMeter is an open-source Java application used to analyse web applications’ performance.
+Both JMeter and Selenium are tools that simplify the testing process, easy to learn and well documented, released through an open-source Apache License.
 With growing test automation in development, tool comparison helps to conclude as to which tool fits the project.

 Head to Head Comparisons Between JMeter vs Selenium (Infographics)

 Below are the top comparisons between JMeter and Selenium:

 Let us discuss some of the major key differences between JMeter and Selenium:

 - The original developer of JMeter is Stefano Mazzocchi of Apache Software Foundation, JMeter being a Java desktop application with a graphical interface, whereas Selenium is an open-source and portable automated software testing tool.

 - JMeter runs on any environment that accepts a JVM (Java Virtual Machine), whereas Selenium operated across different browsers and Operating systems.

 - JMeter conducts Load and Performance testing for different server types, whereas Selenium is similar to HP’s QTP (Quick Test Pro).